vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

  * RabbitMQ
  * ActiveMQ

-Let's configure a few of these span collection strategies.
+Let's configure a few of these trace collection strategies.
 First, by activating separate application profiles we will simplify Zipkin transmission configuration.
 ### By Web

 This solution involves [docker compose](https://www.docker.com/products/docker-desktop/) and some YAML to bring up a Zipkin server.
 The following compose file will start up and leave Zipkin listening on port `9411`.